AtomicTempest/Discord-AI-Battlebot/README.md

 - openai

 ## Setup
+install the requirements using npm

-Edit "example_config.json" and add in your discord bots token, clientID and the guildID for the server you want it in.
-Then rename it to "config.json".
+Edit `example_config.json` and add in your discord bots token, clientID and the guildID for the server you want it in.
+Then rename it to `config.json`.

-Edit the BaseURL and apiKey in "modules/llm.ts" to match you LLM API.
+Edit the BaseURL and apiKey in `modules/llm.ts` to match you LLM API.
 Uses a localhost server on port 1234 by default (The LM Studio Default)

+Complile the Typescript using `tsc` and run using NodeJS. `index.js` is the program start.
 ## Warning
 Not designed for use in a public server in current form.
 There are no safety features built-in to prevent content that violates Discord's Community Guidelines.